eclipse-zenoh/zenoh-plugin-dds/README.md

 In addition, this project also provides a standalone version of this plugin as an executable binary named `zenoh-bridge-dds`.

 ## How to build it

+> :warning: **WARNING** :warning: : Zenoh and its ecosystem are under active development.
+When you build from git, make sure you also build from git any other Zenoh repository you plan to use (e.g. binding, plugin, backend, etc.).
+It may happen that some changes in git are not compatible with the most recent packaged Zenoh release (e.g. deb, docker, pip).
+We put particular effort in mantaining compatibility between the various git repositories in the Zenoh project.

 In order to build the zenoh bridge for DDS you need first to install the following dependencies:

 - [Rust](https://www.rust-lang.org/tools/install)